photo: Joop Brinkkemper

 Click on birds to find out what they are doing!

-To hear an ancient CBC radio broadcast describing some of my work on the ruff
+Click here (1.4 MB, MP3 format) to hear an ancient CBC radio broadcast (Quirks and Quarks) describing my earier work on the ruff

 Since 1984, I have studied the ruff, Philomachus pugnax, a sandpiper species which presents particular challenges for behavioral, population and evolutionary biologists because it has a stable genetic polymorphism in male mating behavior.
 While variation in male mating behavior is widespread among animals, maintenance of a genetic polymorphism - a stable set of competing strategies- is extremely unusual.